 Your water heater is one of the main pieces of equipment in your residence.
-But you likely don’t consider how much of your daily routine counts on this piece of equipment until you desire water heater repair in the Wasatch Front region.
+But you likely don’t think about how much of your schedule counts on this piece of equipment until you desire water heater repair in the Wasatch Front region.

-Taking a relaxing shower, running your dishwasher and washing clothing are just a few instances of the home comforts that demand hot water.
+Taking a relaxing shower, operating your dishwasher and washing clothing are only a few instances of the home comforts that demand hot water.

 You more than likely don’t realize your water heater is failing until you experience cold water running out of your showerhead.
-If you’re aware of these cues, you won’t lose out on hot showers.
+If you’re aware of these cues, you won’t miss out on hot showers.

 If you notice these six signs, it’s time to call the pros at 801-436-8985.

 1. Rusty Water

-If your water looks rusty, there is a good possibility that your water heater is deteriorating.
-This may produce dirty water and a leak.
+If your water looks rusty, there is a good chance that your water heater is deteriorating.
+This may produce dirty water and leakage.

 2. Strange Clanking

-A small amount of hums are normal.
-If you hear distinct rattling noises originating from your water heater, it may be a sign of a problem.
+A small amount of hums are usual.
+If you hear distinct rattling sounds originating from your water heater, it may be a sign of a problem.

-If residue has developed inside, your water heater may be less economical.
-This may cause higher utility costs and likely harm to your water heater.
+If residue has built up inside, your water heater may be less economical.
+This could cause increased energy costs and likely harm to your water heater.

 3. Heater Seeping Water

 Losing water is the primary cause of a declining water heater.
-If you notice water near your tank, you’re potentially dealing with a leak and could cause significant water damage to your home.
+If you happen to see water around your water heater, you’re potentially experiencing a leak and may cause major water damage to your home.

 4. Not Enough Hot Water

-Getting no hot water ever is clear indication of an issue.
-But changing water temperature is often missed as a problem.
-This could mean mineral deposits have built up and your element needs to be repaired or changed.
+Getting no hot water ever is clear indication of a problem.
+But changing water temperature is often missed as an issue.
+This could signify mineral deposits have developed and your element needs to be repaired or changed.

-If you’re receiving nothing at all or minimal hot water, there may be an issue with the pilot light.
-If you’re uncertain how to fix the pilot light, call in our technicians at 801-436-8985 in the Wasatch Front region.
-While some landlords can restart the pilot light themselves, it can be dangerous if you’re not certain of how to light it.
+If you’re receiving nothing at all or very little hot water, there could be a problem with the pilot light.
+If you’re uncertain how to repair this, contact our technicians at 801-436-8985 in the Wasatch Front region.
+While some landlords can restart the pilot light on their own, it can be dangerous if you’re not certain of how to light it.